 The first images of doors, so-called 'false doors', can already be found in the ancient burial chambers of Egyptian pharaohs.
 They were intended to show them the right path to the afterlife.
 At the beginning of modernism in the late 19th century, doors in Symbolist painting symbolised access to everything that seemed supernatural and inexplicable: extreme feelings, dreams and ecstasies, but also illness, death and sin - central themes of the art movements of the time, which wanted to overcome the realistic modes of representation that had dominated up until then, which clung to the material and the external.
 At the beginning of the 20th century, surrealism also followed on from this concern in art and literature - 'surreal' means dreamlike or unreal and doors took on an important meaning as a symbol in the painting of the time.

 Surrealist artists were concerned with expanding consciousness and questioning traditional values.
 The way in which reality was perceived and interpreted was scrutinised with radically unusual pictorial compositions.
-The image of the door as a gateway to a higher reality was perfectly suited to this.
+The image of the door as a gateway to a higher reality was a perfect fit.
 This symbolism inspired the well-known Belgian surrealist René Magritte in particular to create numerous expressive works depicting doors.
 He takes the viewer on a journey of thought with the aim of creating a new, expanded awareness of reality.

 Doors in contemporary art - for example Fabian Hochscheid

 He has dedicated an entire series of paintings to the depiction of doors and explains: "The door in isolation has no special significance in my paintings, but space in its various aspects is my theme and therefore the door is given its importance.
 As an entrance, a door offers me the opportunity to explore the space.
-When closed, it offers a shelter from the outside world - but as life goes... protection often fails."
-This is why the door leaf is often missing in his pictures of the door, allowing unhindered access in both directions and becoming a mysterious threshold to unknown possibilities.
+When closed, it offers a protective space from the outside world - but as life goes... the protection often fails."
+This is why the door leaf is often missing in his pictures of the door.
+The door opening thus allows unhindered access in both directions and becomes a mysterious threshold to unknown possibilities.

 Invitation to an excursion into your own self